MichaelDemidov/Firebird-Auto-Updater/README.md

 2. If a user specified `/force` command line parameter then skip the steps 3 and 4, go to step 5.
 3. If the script contains the `CHECK_GDS32` constant (see below) then it checks for the presence of the file `gds32.dll` in the `Windows\System` folder.
 If the file is not found, go to step 5.
 4. The script contains the version of Firebird to install in format 'N.N.', 'N.N.N', and so on.
 When the installation runs, it tries to extract the Firebird version from `fbclient.dll` library in the Firebird folder.
 If it fails to get the installed version then install the Firebird (go to step 6).
 If the version in the configuration file is greater than the installed version then the program needs to remove the installed version and install a new one (go to step 5).
 Finally, if the version in the configuration file is less than or equal to the installed version, this means there is no need to do anything else (exit the program).
 5. The program launches the Firebird uninstaller located in the previously found (step 1) folder and waits for it to complete.
+It then deletes the Firebird folder with all its contents, since the official uninstaller leaves this folder with some temporary files (an unexpected problem may occur, please read the [Known Issues](#known-issues) section!).
 6. The program launches the Firebird installer and waits for it to complete.

 > [!IMPORTANT]